energyquantified/eq-python-client/docs/userguide/push-feed.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned previously, the client silently tries to reconnect on network
 errors automatically.
-After a successful reconnect it subscribes with the same
+After successfully reconnecting, it subscribes with the same
-filters, and requests all events that occured during downtime.
+filters and requests all events that occured during downtime.

 If you receive events with the
 :py:class:`EventType.DISCONNECTED <energyquantified.events.EventType>` type
 from :py:meth:`eq.events.get_next() <energyquantified.api.EventsAPI.get_next>`, it
 means that you are not connected.
 If you were previously connected and did not
-close the connection, it means that the connection dropped and the client
+close the connection, it means that the connection dropped and automatic
-gave up reconnecting after exceeding the maximum number of reconnect attempts.
+reconnect failed (maximum number of reconnect attempts exceeded).
+In that case
-In that case you can optionally try to manually reconnect and subscribe.
-Remember
+you can optionally try manually reconnecting and subscribing.
+Remember that
-that :py:meth:`eq.events.connect() <energyquantified.api.EventsAPI.connect>`
+:py:meth:`eq.events.connect() <energyquantified.api.EventsAPI.connect>` raises
-raises an exception if it fails to initially connect, so it can be wise to wait
+an exception if it fails to initially connect, so it can be wise to wait a short
-a short while before trying to reconnect:
+while before trying to reconnect.

 .. code-block:: python